jcpny1/jcpny1.github.io/_posts/2018-03-20-active_record_preload.markdown

 In the test case below, we are looking up Series data for 10 Instruments (by using the Instrument's symbol name, e.g., IBM).
 Each of the 10 Instruments has 64 Series records, for a total of 640 Series records.

+By using preloading, each instrument is just fetched once, regardless of how many data points it has.
-By using preloading, I was able to reduce processing time in half.
+I was able to reduce processing time in half.

 ### *Without Preload*
 All 640 Series records are retrieved in one Load call.